 I. Custom Textures For Existing Objects

-Earlier editor only had official support for JPGtextures.
-But now we have did some changes, you can now use two methods for texturing your objects
+Earlier editor only had official support for JPG textures.
+But now we have did some changes, you can use normal as well as transparent textures.

 1) Create your original texture with alpha map you want to use and save it as [NAME].ext (ext=PNG, TGA or DDS, e.g mychomper.png)